 ATTENTION: before starting the burner up, be sure that the manual cutoff valves are open and check that the pressure upstream the gas train complies the value quoted on paragraph "Technical specifications".
-Read carefully the "WARNINGS" chapter in this manual.

 - Choose the typer of fuel by turning the A switch, on the burner control panel.
 CAUTION: if the fuel chosen is light oil, be sure the cutoff valves on the feed and return pipes are open. - Check the control box is not locked (signalling light O, on); if so, reset it by means of the pushbutton C. - Check the series of thermostats and pressure switches turn the burner to on.